Home » Mediterranean » Dinner » Mediterranean Stuffed Sweet Potatoes with Crispy Spiced Chickpeas (Easy Weeknight Dinner)

 Instructions

-• Prepare the Yams: Preheat your oven to 425°F (220°C).
-Line a large baking sheet with parchment paper.
-Thoroughly scrub and dry the yams, then slice them in half lengthwise.
-Rub 1 tablespoon of extra virgin olive oil over the cut surfaces and place them cut-side down on the prepared sheet.
-Roast for 20 minutes.
+1. Preheat the oven to 425°F (220°C).
+Line two large baking sheets with parchment.
+Scrub and dry the yams, then slice in half lengthwise.
+Rub 1 tablespoon olive oil over the cut sides and place cut-side down on one sheet.
+Roast 20 minutes.

-• Spice the Chickpeas: While the yams have their initial roast, gently warm the remaining 2 tablespoons of olive oil in a small skillet over low heat.
-Add the smoked paprika, cumin, coriander, and sumac.
-Stir constantly for 30-45 seconds until fragrant, being careful not to scorch the spices.
-In a medium bowl, pour the fragrant oil over the rinsed and dried chickpeas and toss until evenly coated.
+2. Meanwhile, warm the remaining 2 tablespoons olive oil in a small skillet over low heat.
+Stir in smoked paprika, cumin, coriander, and sumac for 30–45 seconds until fragrant (do not scorch).
+Pour the spiced oil over the well-dried chickpeas and toss to coat.

-• Toss the Herb Salad: In a separate bowl, combine the diced cherry tomatoes, Persian cucumber, chopped parsley, and minced red onion.
-Drizzle with 2 tablespoons of lemon juice and 1 tablespoon of olive oil.
-Gently toss to combine.
+5. In another bowl, combine tomatoes, cucumber, parsley, and red onion.
+Toss with lemon juice and olive oil.

 Notes